axibase/atsd/integration/stata/README.md

 ![](./resources/metric_list.png)

-* Click on a table from the list to view the table's description:
+* Click on a table from the list to view the table description:

 ![](./resources/table_description.png)